Should I Get an Appraisal Before Selling My House or Use a CMA?

 It costs money

-With a traditional lender’s appraisal, the associated fees are typically the responsibility of the buyer.
-But if you’re ordering your own appraisal prior to listing, you’ll have to cover the cost yourself.
+With a traditional lender’s appraisal, the associated fees are typically the buyer’s responsibility.
+But if you’re ordering your own appraisal before listing, you’ll have to cover the cost yourself.

-According to Brenan, the cost of an appraisal is determined in the open market and can vary widely based on the type of property and the complexity of the assignment.
+According to Brenan, the cost of an appraisal is determined in the open market and can vary widely based on the property type and the complexity of the assignment.

 “For homogenous properties in markets with considerable recent sales data, an appraisal could be anywhere from $350 to $750, or even higher,” he says.
 “As the complexity of the assignment increases, the appraisal fee will generally follow.”

-Taflinger says that a majority of appraisals in his Indiana market are in the $400-$500 price range, but for homes with very unique features, horse farms, or commercial properties, the cost can escalate to around $2,000.
+Taflinger says that most appraisals in his Indiana market are in the $400-$500 price range, but for homes with very unique features, horse farms, or commercial properties, the cost can escalate to around $2,000.

-“It’s important to understand that a pre-listing appraisal could not be used by a lender to make a loan decision for a potential homebuyer because the law requires lenders to engage appraisers directly in lending transactions,” notes Brenan.
+“It’s important to understand that a lender could not use a pre-listing appraisal to make a loan decision for a potential homebuyer because the law requires lenders to engage appraisers directly in lending transactions,” notes Brenan.

-Two appraisals can result in two very different numbers as well — so your lender-ordered appraisal could still come in lower than the value assigned by the pre-listing appraisal.
-In other words: No matter what happens with your pre-listing appraisal, a lender will still order their own third-party appraisal to determine how much they’re willing to lend the buyer.
+Two appraisals can result in two very different numbers, so your lender-ordered appraisal could still come in lower than the value assigned by the pre-listing appraisal.
+In other words, no matter what happens with your pre-listing appraisal, a lender will still order their own third-party appraisal to determine how much they’re willing to lend the buyer.

 On the fence?
 Talk to an agent if you’re unsure

-A great agent will be able to help advise you on whether the extra expense of a pre-listing appraisal is needed to sell your home.
+A great agent can advise you on whether the extra expense of a pre-listing appraisal is needed to sell your home.
 And even if you opt for a pre-listing home appraisal as a pricing tool, that doesn’t negate the value of a real estate agent’s input.
 Agents and brokers are experts at not only pricing but also prepping and marketing properties for sale.

 “Although many homeowners may feel like they know the value of their properties, agents and brokers who specialize in a homeowner’s market are aware of recent trends and can help highlight those aspects of a property that may attract more buyers,” notes Brenan.
 “They can also offer suggestions about what should be done to prepare a house for listing, such as touch-up painting, carpet cleaning, etc.”